brandonchartier/coppice/README.md

 `view: (state, msg) => (...)`

 A function that returns a pure representation of your state.
-Can be written in JSX, or anything that can compile down to hyperscript - `html` is provided by the framework, as a way to begin writing programs quickly.
+Can be written in JSX, or anything that can compile down to hyperscript - `h` is provided by the framework, as a way to begin writing programs quickly.

 ### H